-Join us for a trip to Germany for the 500th Anniversary of Martin Luther's the Diet of Worms.
+Join Rev. Joshua Rusert for a trip to Germany for the 500th Anniversary of Martin Luther's the Diet of Worms.
 You will travel to many locations where Luther frequented, such as Wittenberg and Eisleben.
-Pricing starts at $3,598* including flights out of New York.
+Prices start at $3,598 from New York, $3,796 from Washing Rgn and Washington DC, and $3,896 from Baltimore.
 Departure is on October 5, 2021.

 *All prices reflect a 4% cash discount.